rewiringamerica/incentive-data-llm/README.md

 This data should be considered a rough first pass.
 You'll end up making a lot of changes, but it should still save time.

-1. We have a doc that describes recommended post-processing steps here: https://docs.google.com/document/d/1pCIBaYrSiT9ufA9tVqPpZlrbjNGrvZd9ZfItEjjyvJc.
-Use this to review the data.
+We have a doc that describes recommended post-processing steps here: https://docs.google.com/document/d/1pCIBaYrSiT9ufA9tVqPpZlrbjNGrvZd9ZfItEjjyvJc.

-2. Add any missing data that the LLM did not populate.
-This often includes bonus details, stacking details, income qualifiers, homeowner/renter requirements, etc.
-3. Ensure that the data types and columns match what the spreadsheet-to-json script is expecting
-4. Finally, run the spreadsheet-to-json script and fix any errors
+After running through the steps in that doc and thoroughly checking the incentives, finally run the [spreadsheet-to-json script](https://github.com/rewiringamerica/api.rewiringamerica.org/blob/main/scripts/README.md#spreadsheet-to-json) and fix any errors.

 ## Evals